 Whenever we have free time, our volunteers tightly pack soft plastics (e.g. biscuit wrappers) into empty 1.75 & 2L soda bottles that we source from locals bars & restaurants.
-It’s very important ecobricks are solid so that any structures that are made are not compromised.
 Once we have seven finished ecobricks, we silicone glue and strap them together with recycled strapping to create an ecobrick module.
 A module can be used to make the stool below or multiple modules can be combined to make larger furniture, such as a coffee table or shelves.
-One of our volunteers has even used ecobricks to build a house in the foothills of the Himalayas, a trend that is catchinng on across Asia as seen in this short clip.
-People like yourselves, are becoming more creative with ecobricks every day.
+One of our volunteers has even used ecobricks to build part of a house in the foothills of the Himalayas, a trend that is catching on across Asia, as seen in this short clip.
+People like yourselves, are becoming more creative with ecobricks every day!

 So, why not try your hand at creating your own ecobrick furniture?

 To encourage you to decrease your reliance on single use plastics and motivate you to get involved in creative up-cycling, SRI will accept any fully packed 1.75L or 2L ecobricks.
 WE DO NOT ACCEPT ECOBRICKS MADE FROM SINGLE-USE WATER BOTTLES.
 Please remember, the aim is to cut down on plastic consumption, so please consider using a reusable water bottle and sustainable alternatives to single-use packaging.

 -Cylindrical, 1.75 & 2 litre bottles (eg soda bottles).